M-LOKESHWARAN/JsonDB-Micro-Project/README.md

 If the Roll No exists, its associated data will be loaded into the form fields, with the Update and Reset buttons enabled.
 Update any fields as needed.
 Click Update to save changes to the database.

 Resetting the Form:

-Click Reset at any time to clear the form and reset it to its initial state.
+Click Reset at any time to clear the form and reset it to its initial state
-Acknowledgments
-This project uses Bootstrap for styling and is inspired by the requirements of a student enrollment system to demonstrate basic form handling and CRUD operations in a web application.

-Acknowledgments
+Acknowledgments:

 This project uses Bootstrap for styling and is inspired by the requirements of a student enrollment system to demonstrate basic form handling and CRUD operations in a web application.